borntofrappe/Practice-Front-End-Web-Development/D3 Practice/README.md

 The larger application is made up of multiple visualizations.
 To cope with each one of them, they are developed separately and found separately in the following folders:

-- Line Chart Time Series.
+- [Line Chart Time Series](https://codepen.io/borntofrappe/full/MzjOEZ).
 A line chart making use of a time scale and showcasing the price of gasoline and diesel over the years.

-- Stacked Column Chart.
+- [Stacked Column Chart](https://codepen.io/borntofrappe/full/RqGeQX).
 Two columns describing the proportion of the change in price due to taxes.

+- [Side by Side Column Chart](https://codepen.io/borntofrappe/full/YRGRQq/).
+Multiple columns displaying the rise in taxes since 2013.

 ## Development notes

 A few thoughts jotted down while developing the application.

+### Update 12/11

+Barring unforseen circumstances, I am on the path of completing every separate visualizations, pretty rapidbly.
+To further motivate development, here's a short list of what is left:

+- a line chart detailing the price of barrel oil;

+- a single stacked bar to describe the componsition of the price of fuel;

+- an inordinate amount of stacked columns for the percentage of taxes and other costs in the price of gasoline and diesel;

+- simple bars displaying information of how taxes are distributed;

+- something similar to a heatmap detailing the contribution of automobiles and heavy weight vehicles to carbon emissions;

+- a bar plot detailing the price of gasoline across countries.

+Mostly, it is a matter of applying the concept already applied with the three visualizations, but with different colors/specifics.

 ### Update 11/11